Commander Christopher K. Wells

-CDR Wells was born and raised in Colquitt, GA.
+CDR Wells hails from Colquitt, GA.
 He received his commission from the United States Naval Academy in May 1996.

 His first tour was with MCM Rotational Crew Echo onboard USS Chief (MCM 14) and USS Ardent (MCM 12) where he served as DCA, First Lieutenant, Electrical Officer, and Auxiliaries Officer.
 He deployed and participated in Operation Desert Fox and Operation Southern Watch in the Northern Arabian Gulf.
 He then transferred to USS Lake Erie (CG 70) where he served as Fire Control Officer.
 While onboard Lake Erie, LCDR Wells conducted Theater Ballistic Missile Defense testing including the first successful sea-based intercept of an exoatmospheric missile.
 His next tour was with the Naval Postgraduate School where he received his JPME Phase 1 and M.S. in Systems Engineering and Analysis in December 2003.